italojsoliveira/python-exercises/docs/index.md

 ### Exercise 16: Checking if a file exists

-Check if a file exists
+Create a program that check if a file exists in a directory.

 <details markdown=block>
 <summary markdown=span>Click here to see a possible solution</summary>